-C. Fecht [11, 12] proposed a domain $\downarrow SH$ for sharing analysis based on SH.
+C. Fecht [12, 13] proposed a domain $\downarrow SH$ for sharing analysis based on an abstraction of the usual Jacobs and Langen domain SH [15].
 This domain is the same as SH but the concretization of a set of variables in $\downarrow SH$ is equivalent to the concretization of its powerset in SH.
-The advantage of $\downarrow SH$ is not just that an element can be normalized by removing all but the maximal ones, thereby reducing its size, but because it enables more efficient (but less precise) abstract operations than those used for SH and its non-redundant version $SH^{\rho}$ [3].
+The advantage of $\downarrow SH$ is not just that an element can be normalized by removing all but the maximal sets, thereby reducing its size, but because it enables more efficient (but less precise) abstract operations than those used for SH and its non-redundant version SH^{ρ} [3].
+Moreover, for computing the abstract unification in $\downarrow SH$, Fecht describes two useful optimizations that improve efficiency without losing any further precision.

-One of the problems with the domain $\downarrow SH$ is that it does not capture ground dependencies.
+One of the problems with the domain $\perp SH$ is that it does not capture ground dependencies.
 These are important for tracking sharing dependencies and, hence, sharing.
-Fecht solved this by deriving the ground dependencies through the Pos component of the combined domain $Pos + \downarrow SH$ (where Pos is the usual domain of positive Boolean formulas for groundness analysis) and also $Pos + \downarrow SH + Lin$ (where Lin is a domain for representing variables that are definitely bound to linear terms).
+Fecht solved this by deriving the ground dependencies through the Pos component of the combined domain $Pos + \downarrow SH$ and also $Pos + \downarrow SH + Lin$.
 Fecht tested both these domains and showed that, with his benchmarks, they compared favorably with equivalent ones using SH for the sharing and ground dependencies.
 He reported a negligible loss of precision and demonstrated that large programs could be analyzed using both $Pos + \downarrow SH$ and $Pos + \downarrow SH + Lin$ in a reasonable time scale.
 The results, although inconclusive, demonstrated real promise for an analyzer based on the $\downarrow SH$ approach.
 We say the results were inconclusive.
 The reason for this is that only a few non-trivial programs were tested and, for most of these, precision was not compared.
-(His SH analyzer could not cope with large programs possibly due to the problem that there was no redundancy elimination.)
-We note that Fecht did not present the domain $\downarrow SH$ as a widening and did not discuss how a widening based on his domain might be achieved.
+(Fecht's SH analyzer could not cope with large programs possibly due to the problem that there was no redundancy elimination.)
+We note that Fecht did not present the domain $\downarrow SH$ as a widening1 and did not discuss how a widening based on his domain might be achieved.